 If you ever tell yourself: I don’t know what career I want!
 Take comfort that at least you’re not my friend John, and you have time to figure out what to do.

 If you’re worried about why you will fail to have a great career, here are a few steps you can take to get started, find a great career, and start to make money.

 1. Make a list of all the careers that you are interested in

 Think about everything you’ve ever read about careers, or movies or tv shows you’ve watched, or interesting jobs you might have heard about.
-It can anything you want at all, from an accountant to a nurse, or even an astronaut or NHL player.
+It can be anything you want at, from an accountant to a nurse, or even an astronaut or NHL player.